About the Portfolio

 In addition, some applicants may be called for an interview to discuss the portfolio submission.

-For your portfolio, please create a document containing answers for the below 2 questions.
-The document should be in PDF format.
-It may contain screenshots or other images where relevant.
-It may also contain links to websites that give more information about your work, but you should focus on the contents of the document itself.
-Each question has a word limit: 600 words for question 1, and 400 words for question 2.
+For your portfolio, please create one document for each of the 2 portfolio questions.
+These documents should be in PDF format.
+Each document may contain screenshots or other images where relevant.
+It may also contain links to supporting content.
+The word limits are: 600 words for question 1, and 400 words for question 2.

-We will send you a link that you can use to upload your document after you have applied (see the end of the document for further information).
+We will send you a link that you can use to upload your documents after you have applied (see the end of the document for further information).

 The two questions for your portfolio are: